shimu0215/shimu0215.github.io/_posts/2020-02-28-test-markdown.md

 comments: false
 ---

-This repo contains the PyTorch implementation of Kriging Convolutional Networks (KCNs) [1].
-The original code release was an implementation with TensorFlow 1.x, which is not well supported now.
-In this repo, we update the implementation with PyTorch and PyTorch Geometric.
+I lead the PyTorch implementation of Kriging Convolutional Networks (KCNs) [1].
+There was an old implementation with TensorFlow 1.x, which is not well supported now.
+In this project, we update the implementation with PyTorch and PyTorch Geometric.
 We hope this new implementation will help researchers in this field.

-If you have any questions about this repo, please feel free to raise issues.
+We made some modifications to the model and conducted parameter fine-tuning to increase their performances on different datasets.
+Performances improved when tested on different datasets.
+The performance increases from 0.50/0.49/0.44 to 0.46/0.45/0.44 when running on a dataset of bird counts[2].(The three results correspond to the construction of kcn using GCN, GAT, GraphSAGE.)

 **Github : https://github.com/tufts-ml/kcn-torch#a-pytorch-implementation-of-kriging-convolutional-networks**